AIA Connecticut Committees

 Please see Calendar for meetings and events.
 (Schedule information is subject to change.)
 Please contact Pat O’Brien for general inquiries or to be added to the EAC contact list.
 All AIA Connecticut members are invited to attend.

 2017 Committee Chair:

 Architect Registration Examination Review

-5.0 ARE Candidates – The ARE Lecture Series is being revamped for the new exam format.
-We will schedule the lectures as soon as we have a comprehensive program.
+5.0 ARE Candidates – The Architect Registration Examination Review Series is being revamped for the new exam format.
+Please see the Calendar to register for individual dates, as they become available.

 If you are an Associate AIA member continuing in the 4.0 exams, please contact Pat O’Brien for study tools and materials.